Report on the situation of human rights in the Islamic Republic of Iran

 C. Ethnic minorities

-14. The Azerbaijan Turkic?speaking people of Iran (the Azeris) are recognized as the largest ethnic minority and may indeed be the largest ethnic group in the country.
-It appears to be accepted that about 12 million of them live in the north?west and that in the country as a whole there may be as many as 30 million.
-It is asserted that the Azeris have lived on the Iranian plateau for thousands of years and that they predate the entry of Persian tribes to the area.
+14. The Azerbaijan Turkic-speaking people of Iran (the Azeris [Turks]) are recognized as the largest ethnic minority and may indeed be the largest ethnic group in the country.
+It appears to be accepted that about 12 million of them live in the north-west and that in the country as a whole there may be as many as 30 million.
+It is asserted that the Azeris [Turks] have lived on the Iranian plateau for thousands of years and that they predate the entry of Persian tribes to the area.

 16. The representations reaching the Special Representative also refer to harassment and imprisonment of Azeri cultural activists, such as Dr. Mehmud Ali Chehregani, whose circumstances were described by the Special Representative in earlier reports and whose imprisonment was the subject of urgent representations by the Special Representative to the Government.
 He has since been released.
 The Special Representative has received copies of open letters to the President signed by various groups of Azeri personalities, such as members of the Majilis and writers and poets, demanding fair treatment for Azeri culture.
 Their letters have taken the President to task for unimplemented campaign promises on cultural freedom; they complain of “cultural and ethnic insults and humiliation” from government media sources and they invoke article 15 and article 19 of the Constitution.